PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 - **Date** - the exact time stamp, when the Cart was created.
 - **Online** - If the customer is online then it displays 'Yes', otherwise it displays 'No'.
 - **Shop** - if multistores are enabled, it shows shop where the shopping cart was created.
-- **CTA button View and Delete** - if the Cart is abandoned or the Cart has not been converted to the Orded, the CTA button will be displayed only View.
-If the Cart has transformed to Order, there will be also a dropdown in View CTA, with the selection of Delete - in order to delete the Cart from Prestashop database.
+- **Actions button** - If the cart is an "abandoned Cart" or an "non ordered" cart, then the cart can be displayed and deleted.
+If the cart has turned into an order, then the cart can only be displayed.

 ## The bottom of the Table UI